murribu/wcsb/src/notes/meetings.2025-04-21.md

 ### Mature Materials List

-It also requires librarians to develop a "Mature Materials List", in order to comply with TN state law, as mentioned above.
+It also requires librarians to develop a "Mature Materials List" in order to comply with TN state law, as mentioned above.
 There was some concern about the label "Mature" as it might imply that there are inappropriate materials, specifically in elementary schools.
 The policy's intent is to identify materials that might not be age-appropriate.

 ### Vote